RoadieHQ/marketing-site/content/docs/scaffolder/scaffolder-actions-directory/index.md

 ---
-title: Scaffolder Actions Directory
+title: Backstage Scaffolder Actions Directory
 publishedDate: '2024-08-08'
-description: Directory of available scaffolder actions
+description: Directory of all open source Backstage scaffolder actions
 ---

-# Directory of Open Source Backstage Scaffolder Actions

-This page attempts to provide a comprehensive directory of all open source Scaffolder actions available for Backstage with instructions and examples for each action.
+This page is a comprehensive directory of all open source Scaffolder actions available for Backstage with instructions and examples for each action.

 Roadie comes bundled with a select set of actions to use out of the box.
 If you would like to use one that is not included, please contact Roadie support.